drajashe/sih2k18/README.md

 <img src="https://github.com/SKKSaikia/sih2k18/blob/master/img/thermal2.jpg">

+The bounding box frame classes are sent to the servers in real time in .json and .csv format.
+This is text sent to servers for classes detected.

 <h2> ➋ Image Classification </h2>

 Classifying images of wildlife and having a bounding box is essential for detection.
 Used both ResNet50 and VGG16, trained on [ImageNet](https://github.com/SKKSaikia/sih2k18/blob/master/Image/Imagenet-script.py) and [COCO](https://github.com/SKKSaikia/sih2k18/blob/master/Image/COCO-script.py) datasets.
 Since COCO is a dataset based on real life objects, animal classification is a bit hard and inaccurate.
 It is able to detect & bound the animal, but not correctly classify it.
 The COCO outputs are: